Here are the best remaining 2022 NBA free agents

 - P.J.
 TuckerLiveTodayTomorrowvs--|

-Here are the best remaining NBA free agents originally appeared on NBC Sports Chicago
+Here are the best remaining NBA free agents originally appeared on NBC Sports Boston

-The 2022 NBA free agency period is only just about 72 hours old, yet most of the best players are already off the board.
+The 2022 NBA free agency period is less than one week old, yet most of the best players are already off the board.

 Bradley Beal and Zach LaVine returned to the Wizards and Bulls, respectively, on five-year max contracts worth over $200 million, while Anfernee Simons remained in Portland on a four-year, $100 million deal.
 Jalen Brunson has been the biggest name to change teams via free agency, leaving the Mavericks for a four-year, $104 million deal with the Knicks.